bufbuild-ru/docs/docs/configuration/v1beta1/buf-yaml/index.md

 # buf.yaml v1beta1 configuration

-::: tip NoteThe `v1beta1` configuration file described in this page is deprecated and we recommend upgrading to a [`v2`](../../v2/buf-yaml/) configuration.
+::: tip The `v1beta1` configuration file described in this page is deprecated and we recommend upgrading to a [`v2`](../../v2/buf-yaml/) configuration.
 For instructions and context, see the [migration guide](../../../migration-guides/migrate-v2-config-files/).

 :::